 As a shipper, one of your chief responsibilities is to ensure that your goods or commodities travel from point A to point B in a timely, efficient, and safe manner.
 Shipping is part of your company’s lifeblood, both one of your main expenses and an extension of your brand’s competence.
-In which case, you may find yourself wondering whether or not a freight insurance policy is important.
+In which case, you may find yourself wondering whether or not a cargo insurance policy is important.

 The short answer to your question can be summed up in one word: yes.

-The long answer, as you’re about to discover, is detailed here in our guide to knowing everything about freight insurance coverage.
+The long answer, as you’re about to discover, is detailed here in our guide to knowing everything about LTL freight insurance coverage.

 Freight insurance is a policy put in place by a third-party company that insures the total or partial value of your cargo.
-It’s a policy exclusive to the shipper and their specific shipment, one which will only handle their claims.
+It’s a policy exclusive to the shipper and their specific freight shipment, and one which will only handle their claims.
 Regarding freight insurance’s systematic structure, if you’re familiar with general insurance policies (dental, health, automobile, etc.), then you should be somewhat familiar with how insurance works.

 You purchase a policy that covers your cargo, negotiate the terms of the policy, and then pay a premium dependent on a pre-determined contract.
-In general, freight insurance follows the same principle as other insurances; better policies are going to be more expensive and less extensive policies will be cheaper.
+In general, cargo insurance coverage follows the same principle as other insurances; better policies are going to be more expensive and less extensive policies will be cheaper.
 Usually, the policy will evaluate your cargo’s total value and base their rates off a percentage.
 This percentage is typically lower than that of most ‘regular’ insurance policies.

 If you experience damages, loss, or theft (of course, this is dependent on the variation of policy put in place), you will have 30 days to file a claim.
 Once the claim has been processed, you’ll be compensated based off the terms agreed upon.